nathan-hendratno/CPSC-481-Project/README.md

 ## 🚀 How to Run the Game

 1. Download the zip file in the release link in the repo
+2. Extract the zip file
-2. Launch the .exe file
+3. Launch the .exe file

 Gameplay: